hapax/hapax.github.io/assets/hyperlaunch.md

 ---

-**October 26, 2020.** *In which I pretend to be Elon Musk, and propose to launch rockets into space using vacuum tubes.*
+**October 26, 2020.** *In which I pretend to be Elon Musk, and propose to launch rockets into space using vacuum tubes.
+We'll learn a little about atmospheric physics and rockets, and much less about real design considerations, in the process of sketching a proof-of-concept.*

 #### Contents